 US judge strikes Trump administration rule requiring drug prices in TV ads

-REUTERS: A federal judge on Monday dealt a blow to the Trump administration by striking down a new rule that would have forced pharmaceutical companies to include the wholesale prices of their drugs in television advertising.
+NEW YORK: A federal judge on Monday (Jul 8) dealt a blow to the Trump administration by striking down a new rule that would have forced pharmaceutical companies to include the wholesale prices of their drugs in television advertising.

-U.S. District Judge Amit Mehta in Washington sided with drugmakers Merck & Co Inc, Eli Lilly and Co and Amgen Inc by halting the U.S. Department of Health and Human Services (HHS) rule from taking effect on Tuesday as planned.
+US District Judge Amit Mehta in Washington sided with drugmakers Merck & Co, Eli Lilly and Co and Amgen by halting the US Department of Health and Human Services (HHS) rule from taking effect on Tuesday as planned.

 HHS did not immediately respond to a request for comment.